 If you become an excluded employee, you will no longer be allowed to make or receive additional contributions under the Plan.
 You will, however, still have the ability to manage your account and keep certain rights and benefits.

 When can I become a participant in the Plan?

-For purposes of salary deferral contributions, there is no age or service requirement and you may enter the Plan immediately upon your date of hire or as soon as administratively feasible thereafter.
+For purposes of your own salary deferral and Roth deferral contributions, you may become a participant immediately upon your date of hire or as soon as administratively feasible.